 This kind of commitment is what ultimately gets you noticed.
 For leaders looking to promote employees, identifying standouts is easier than you think because the most eligible candidates do everything with excellence.
 This excellence extends from work to professional conduct to everyday behavior.

-Understand That No Task is Below You
+Understand That No Task Is Below You

 Pay Attention to Numbers

-I don’t naturally love to dive into statistics or quantifiable results, but over time I’ve learned that numbers are important—metrics matter.
-They can indicate what’s working just as they can help to alert you to an impending hiccup or even full-on disaster.
+Statistics, quantifiable results, and numbers are important.
+Metrics matter.
+Data can shed a unique light on a trend.
+They can indicate what’s working, or conversely can help to alert you to an impending hiccup or even full-on disaster.

-Data can shed unique light on a trend.
 If a specific number keeps dropping, for example, you can nip the problem in the bud, allowing you to get on top of issues before they start.
 In so doing, you can steer clear of potential pitfalls and keep your teams going in the right direction.

 It’s crucial to be considerate when communicating with others, but that doesn’t mean you have to skirt around subjects or not say what you really mean.
 Growing in a company requires clear communication—with your boss, your team, and your co-workers.
-My straightforward communication has played a crucial role in building successful relationships because no one has to guess what I need, expect or want.
+That makes it easier for everyone else to deliver and do the best job they can, setting the entire organization up for success.

-Play Well With Others
+Play-Well With Others